nevinera/fray/README.md

   discard this status unless net-negative
 * prone: remain prone until you can spend a move action to stand up.
 You count as flanked, and cannot attack.
 Standing up provokes an AoO (while still prone) from anyone threatening you.
+* regen: At the start of your turn, regain 1 hp and then roll.
+Discard this status unless positive